german linzer christmas cookies

 Test Kitchen Tips

 These cookies are very delicate.
-Here's our trick on how to move the cookie dough to a baking sheet.
-Make the ball of dough into a disk and then roll it out between two pieces of parchment paper.
+Here's our trick on how to move the cookie dough to a baking sheet: Roll out the dough between two pieces of parchment paper.
 Cut the dough into shapes directly on the parchment paper.
 Remove the dough around the cutout shapes.
 Then, slide the parchment paper onto the baking sheet.
 That way the shapes aren't damaged.

 • Butter, sugar, and salt in a bowl.

-In a large bowl, beat at medium speed butter, sugar and salt until light and fluffy.
+In a large bowl, beat the butter, sugar, and salt together at medium speed until light and fluffy.

 • Adding egg yolks, cream, and vanilla to the bowl.

-Add egg yolks, cream and vanilla.
-Beat 2 min until fluffy.
+Add the egg yolks, cream, and vanilla.
+Beat 2 minutes, until fluffy.

 • Gradually adding flour.

-Gradually add flour with wooden spoon until well combined and dough is smooth.
+Gradually add the flour, mixing with a wooden spoon until well combined and the dough is smooth.

 • Dough divided into two even balls.

-Divide dough into 2 parts.
+Divide the dough into 2 parts.
 Shape into 2 balls.

 • Dough wrapped in plastic wrap.

-Refrigerate covered for 2 hours.
-Preheat oven 325 degrees.
+Cover and refrigerate for 2 hours.
+Preheat oven 325 degrees F.

 • Rolling out the dough.